endlessm/hack-web/docs/WritingQuests.md

 characters and the user.
 By convention, the text right after a choice is the user answer, and will be presented as such.

+In the following example, the user answer will be "App Flipped!" when the choice is selected.
+The choice will be automatically selected when the user flips the app:

+    === flip_step ===
+    Try to flip the app...
+    + [(wait for: flipped)] App Flipped!
+    - Ok let's continue.

+This will produce the following chat:

+      Try to flip the app
+    __/

+                  App Flipped!
+                             \__

+      Ok let's continue
+    __/

+Currently there is a workaround to skip the user answer: add an empty tag to the choice.
+In the next example, there won't be any user
+answer:

+    === flip_step ===
+    Try to flip the app...
+    + [(wait for: flipped)] #
+    - Ok let's continue.

+Which will produce the following chat:

+      Try to flip the app
+    __/

+      Ok let's continue
+    __/

+However this quest flow is discouraged.
+There should always be a user answer after a choice, to keep the chat box readable as a conversation.

 ## Rich text formatting

 The following HTML tags are allowed: